 /Library/Extensions

-Restart Your Mac, and check the issue is fixed.
+Restart your Mac, and check if the issue is fixed.

 3: Software Update

 Apple is Continuously giving updates to fix the Software issues with the new M1 Series Mac models.
 M1 Mac running on a Different Architecture than the Intel Mac.
-So, Might be some Mac software or Drivers are not working correctly on the M1 Mac.
+So, it might be that some Mac software or Drivers are not working correctly on the M1 Mac.

-Sometimes Software isn’t installed correctly on your Mac or is Corrupted because of some reason.
-Re-fix this issue by Repair macOS Volume or Reinstall macOS, Explained in the next solution.
+Sometimes software is not installed correctly on your Mac or may be corrupted for various reasons.
+Resolve this issue by repairing the macOS volume or reinstalling macOS, as explained in the next solution.

 Update Installed Mac Apps